WordPress VIP’s Enterprise Search can be enabled via code.

 How the indexing decisions are made during code execution

 The only taxonomy or meta that actually needs to be indexed in Elasticsearch, are those that are used as criteria in actual queries or searches, either in a WHERE clause or used for sorting.
-Those can be identified with allow lists, which in ES are lists of which slugs should be indexed.
+Those can be identified with allow lists, which in Enterprise Search are lists of which slugs should be indexed.

-As posts, post meta, and post taxonomies are updated, the VIP Search code checks allow lists to determine which of these should be indexed.
+As posts, post meta, and post taxonomies are updated, the Enterprise Search code checks allow lists to determine which of these should be indexed.
 The post meta and taxonomies are configurable on a post by post basis.
 All we need to do is to ensure the appropriate items are in the allow lists.

 Your codebase is the foundation from which we can review and discover what needs to be enabled for indexing to support this search use case.